T3X3K/moodleScraper/README.md

 feel free to help.

 ## Future Plans
-### Customizable path
-It would be nice if the program downloaded the files in a folder of your choice.
-This is especially tricky because I use the WSL to program, which makes it tricky for me.

 ### Log
 If you use some software to scribble on the pdfs, you will likely loose all your notes because this program will overwrite everything everytime it's used.
 On the other hand, some of your professors